jerrineldo/ChopperForce/README.md

 **Journey Gault:** Awards Report(full CRUD), Duties Report(full CRUD), 3d feature is  OER Alerts, NCOER Alerts and Roster on the home page.
 Roster is number of soldiers by rank, and the oer alerts and ncoer alerts, show ALL upcoming NCOER and OER reports that are due in the next 30 days.
 This third feature was an attempt to create a sort of "At a glance" view for the users.

-**Praveen Ramkumar:** family-contact & update, weapons, weapons-qualificaion & update, emergency contact & update
+**Praveen Ramkumar:** family-contact (create, read, update, delete, search),emergency contact (create, read, update, delete, search), weapons (read, delete), weapons-qualificaion (read, update, delete),

 Pages: